Details for Selling Stickers

 We look to the OSS project maintainers to help spread the word, and since we're both invested in getting the items sold, that's worked well so far :) Wherever possible, we'll design a small DevSwag callout badge for the project website.
 Those have generally been our best sources of traffic.

-As an alternative to collecting royalties, some projects choose to instead have the funds donated to reputable technology related non-profits.
-Thus far, we've made several donations on behalf of projects to The Ada Initiative.
-If you'd like your royalties sent to some other worthy organization, let's discuss what you have in mind :)
+As an alternative to collecting royalties, some projects choose to instead have the funds donated to reputable technology related non-profits, or put towards DevSwag operating costs.
+If you'd like your royalties sent to an NPO, let's discuss what you have in mind :)

 To start selling your project materials on DevSwag, email firstname.lastname@example.org.